 “No one would understand how I’m feeling” – This is simply untrue.
 There are universal experiences that connect us as human beings.
-Periods of deep sorrow, loneliness, depression, or anxiety are some, to name a few.
+Periods of deep sorrow, loneliness, loss, depression, or anxiety are some, to name a few.
 While it might be true that your life includes uncaring persons, you can also find a number of people who are gifted to show compassion when you’re in need.
 Counselors, pastors, and chaplains feel truly called to listen.
 If you’ve not shared these isolating thoughts and feelings with your family or friends, try that first.
 You might be surprised to know they’ve been down that road themselves.

 3. Do something! – Starting a new hobby or lifestyle choice can shift our thoughts and build our emotional immune system.
 A few possibilities include: